replayio/docs/src/app/test-runners/cypress-io/debugging-tests/page.md

 ## Comparing passed and failed test

-Great way to narrow down the root casue of a flaky test is to open two replays - one with a passed test and one with the failed one.
+Great way to narrow down the root cause of a flaky test is to open two replays - one with a passed test and one with the failed one.
 Usually the recording can give you enough information to notice the moment when these two tests start to diverge.

 A test failure usually ends in "element not found" or other similar message, but this is usually not enough.
 End-to-end tests carry a lot more context which can be gathered by looking at what the test was doing **before** it failed.

 {% figure
   src="/images/passed-failed-comparison.png"
   height=470
   width=470
   alt="Comparing failed and passed test" showRadius=false
 /%}

 ## Adding console logs in the spec file